International

 and the private sector cannot be relied on how, in practice,

-interest-free money/credit is issued and used for the real
+that interest-free money/credit is issued and used for the

-economy while also implementing social and economic justice?
+real economy while also implementing social and economic

 xxxxxThe author of this paper

-solution is the establishment of an informed religious, political
+long-term solution is the establishment of an informed religious,

-and economic movement comprising people of good faith from
+political and economic movement comprising people of good

-all backgrounds.
-The movement would be committed to monetary
+faith from all backgrounds.
+The movement would be committed

-the needs of millions of people, would demand that
+expressing the needs of millions of people, would demand

-the power structures implement social and economic justice.
+that the power structures implement social and economic

-The London Global Table’s lead to the movement can be
+justice.
+The London Global Table’s lead to the movement

-is dealt with extensively in Seven Steps to Justice.
+the matter is dealt with extensively in Seven Steps

 xxxxxThis University Conference,